Also insecurity.

 The commercials were very good at presenting a drop-dead gorgeous guy, and trying to tell us that before the application of Clearasil, he was repugnant.
 This is Mark Ruffalo in his teen-dream days.

-99% of the models in acne medication commercials were girls, working from the presumption that girls but not boys were obsessed by their appearance.
-But that 1% of boys provided some primo teenage beefcake for all of the 15 and 16-year old gay boys watching.
+99% of the models in acne medication commercials were girls, working from the presumption that they were to be looked at, while boys just did the looking.
+But that 1% of boys provided some primo teenage beefcake for all of the gay high schoolers watching.

-Especially since they were generally depicted applying the Clearasil in front of the mirror, shirtless.
+Especially since they were generally depicted applying the acne medication in front of the mirror, shirtless.